ahmed025566/Smart-Money-hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 > Give credit to everyone who inspired your codebase.

+ I would like to explain that the design of this website originally belong to Cindy Shin, so I would like to thank him for this awesome design.

 I would like to thank those who've motivated me to not give up, and also I would like to thank Microverse for this great opportunity.